marcpickett1/marcpickett1.github.io/meaning.md

 # Squiggly Lines
 [#]: ))))((((

+TL;DR: Perception is non-trivial, and this means that the designer's meaning of life doesn't always agree with the organism's.

+***

 From my work in robotics, I can say that perception is a tricky computational problem.
 Like gravity, our perception is so omnipresent that it's easy to assume that it takes little effort.
 It's not until working with a robot's perceptual system or image processing that one develops